Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 // Lost information: (x > 0 <=> y = 1) and (x <= 0 <=> y = 2)
 ```

-*What went wrong?*
-Path-insensitive analysis merges all incoming states regardless of how they were reached.
+The problem is that path-insensitive analysis merges all incoming states regardless of how they were reached.
 The join operation $y = 1 ljoin y = 2$ produces $y in {1, 2}$, forgetting which value corresponds to which input condition.
+We lost the correlation between the condition and the value.

 Path-sensitive analysis maintains separate states: